-- 1. Place the payload net underneath the vehicle frame, and trim it to size if necessary. - 2.
+- 1. Place the payload net underneath the vehicle frame, and use scissors to trim it to size. - 2.
 Attach the net to the frame using about 8 small black tie wraps.
 Pull them tight using pliers.
 Make sure the net is tight and flat on the bottom of the SeaPerch.

-DO NOT USE THE LARGE BLUE TIE WRAPS FOR THIS
+3. DO NOT USE THE LARGE BLUE TIE WRAPS FOR THIS

-3. Trim off the ends of the tie wraps using wire-cutting pliers (as flush as possible), as shown in Figure 1.4-1.
+4. Trim off the ends of the tie wraps using wire-cutting pliers (as flush as possible), as shown in Figure 1.4-1.